 Spotlight: Mora Garberg Multimount bushcraft knife

-But Mora felt it could do better than the standard knives they had been producing for a while.
-It is exactly why, all of a sudden, the Garberg entered the stage.
-Mora did everything it could to turn this knife into the most sustainable Mora knife ever.
+But Morakniv felt it could do better than the standard knives they had been producing for a while.
+It is exactly why the Garberg entered the stage.
 It took years before the final design was ready.
+Morakniv has done everything in their power to create the most durable Mora knife ever, perfect for those who only want to carry around one tool.
 Experts such as Dave Canterbury, known from the Discovery Channel, tested the Garberg in the field and gave feedback to make this knife even better.
-The product developers at Mora went to extremes and did everything in their power to make sure the Garberg was as good and strong as possible.
+The product developers at Morakniv went to extremes and did everything in their power to make sure the Garberg was as good and strong as possible.

 Sandvik 14C28N steel